 Another option is to continue to apply the seller's measurement methods and periods to the acquired employees during a transition period following the transaction date.
 If the acquired employees' status was previously determined using the monthly measurement method, the transition period begins on the transaction date and ends on the last day of the first calendar year that begins after the transaction date.
-If the acquired employees' status was previously determined using the look-back measurement method, the transition period instead begins on the transaction date and ends after the completion of a full measurement period and stability period, using the seller's measurement and stability periods.
+If the acquired employees' status was previously determined using the look-back measurement method, the transition period begins on the transaction date and ends after the completion of a full measurement method, the transition period instead begins on the transaction date and ends after the completion of a full measurement period and stability period, using the seller's measurement and stability periods.
 After the transition period ends, the buyer's measurement method, including the buyer's measurement and stability periods, would apply.